-Prior to joining Foley, Nate was a judicial extern for the Honorable Ronald S.W.
+Nate received his law degree from the University of Southern California School of Law, where he was an editor for the Hale Moot Court Honors Program and a judicial extern for the Honorable Ronald S.W.
 Lew of the United States District Court for the Central District of California.
-He was selected for inclusion to the Florida Super Lawyers® - Rising Stars lists (2013 - 2017) and the Florida Trend Legal Elite “Up and Comer” list (2017).
-Nate was selected by his peers for inclusion in The Best Lawyers in America© in the field of Health Care Law (2018 - 2021).
-Nate received his law degree from the University of Southern California School of Law, where he was an editor for the Hale Moot Court Honors Program.
 He is a graduate of the University of Florida (B.A., with honors), where he was a University of Florida Scholar and a member of Golden Key National Honor Society.

 Nate volunteers with pro bono clients that use virtual care technologies to expand medical access to underserved communities.
 He is a member of the American Telemedicine Association (ATA), the American Health Lawyers Association (AHLA), and the Health Law Section of the Florida Bar.
 Nate is admitted to practice in Florida and California, including the U.S. Court of Appeals for the 9th and 11th Circuits.